RonIovine/pshell/README.md

 for access to a single datagram server called `pshell`, and a client for access to multiple datagram based servers called `pshellAggregator'.

-Note that there are 2 versions of bot datagram based client programs, `pshell/pshellAggregator`, which are compiled C implementations, and `pshell.py/pshellAggregarot.py`, which are a Python implementation.
+Note that there are 2 versions of h datagram based client programs, `pshell/pshellAggregator`, which are compiled C implementations, and `pshell.py/pshellAggregator.py`, which are a Python implementations.
 Any of those can interface to any of the [pshellServerDemo](#pshellServerDemo) programs for all 3 languages as well as the [traceFilterDemo](#traceFilterDemo) program